 Why you should bootstrap rather than seeking venture funding at pre-seed stage and how to survive the pain of bootstrapping a startup to success

+Bootstrapping a startup is painful, it’s expensive but it is worth it.
 Pre-seed funding is one of the most misleading concepts in venture capital and one of huge frustration for startup founders.
 The naming gives entrepreneurs the impression that all they need to attract institutional funding is to have a great idea (every founder’s idea is genius to them) and a killer pitch deck.
 In reality, funding to pre-product, pre-revenue companies is quite rare and depends on a lot of complex, unclear conditions.

 It used to be that entrepreneurs would deploy their savings, then tap FFF – Friends, Foes and Fools – to bring their idea to market.
 Once a product is live and the business has paying customers, other options open up including bank funding and venture capital.
 Today, many pre-seed venture firms want to see some traction and possibly thousands of pounds in revenue.
 It is thus safer for founders to assume revenue generation as the key milestone for attracting institutional capital.